Practivio/amazon/content/products/paodey-beads-bracelet-polymer-jewelry-B0BZHX7HP9/index.md

 canonicalURL: "/products/paodey-beads-bracelet-polymer-jewelry-B0BZHX7HP9/"
 ---

-**🏆 Practivio Score™:** 939 — _Smart Buy_
+**🏆 Practivio Score™:** 951 — _Smart Buy_

 *If you're comparing **loom bracelet kit with beads**, **[Paodey Beads Bracelet Polymer Jewelry](https://www.amazon.com/dp/B0BZHX7HP9?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Paodey Beads Bracelet Polymer Jewelry” on Amazon](https://www.amazon.com/dp/B0BZHX7HP9?tag=practivio-20) This Beading Kits is positioned **9 out of 267**, within the **Top Tier tier**.
+[Shop “Paodey Beads Bracelet Polymer Jewelry” on Amazon](https://www.amazon.com/dp/B0BZHX7HP9?tag=practivio-20) This Jewelry Making Kits is positioned **15 out of 266**, within the **Top Tier tier**.
 Practivio recommends it as a **Smart Buy**, based on its comparative standing.

 ### What the signals indicate
-Price: 209 out of 267 (top 79% lowest-priced).
+Price: 194 out of 266 (top 73% lowest-priced).
-Reviews: 31 out of 267 (top 12% in review volume).
+Reviews: 46 out of 266 (top 18% in review volume).
-Rating: 29 out of 267 (top 11% by star rating).
+Rating: 32 out of 266 (top 13% by star rating).
-Demand: 45 out of 267 (top 17% by buyer demand this month).
+Demand: 52 out of 266 (top 20% by buyer demand this month).

 ### Position in tier
 All relative standing is tier-specific.

 ### How it compares to the Hidden Gem
-Currently, the Hidden Gem in Top Tier registers a Practivio Score™ of 980.00.
+Currently, the Hidden Gem in Top Tier registers a Practivio Score™ of 1010.00.
-This pick trails the Hidden Gem by 41.00 points.
+This pick trails the Hidden Gem by 59.00 points.
 Use this as a guidepost when comparing within the tier.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B087WL6JXW?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00BOZ79UO?tag=practivio-20)

 ### FAQ: Inclusion criteria
 We include only those products that meet required thresholds.